tencentyun/intlcloud-documents/product/数据库/云数据库MySQL/购买指导/费用总览_en.md

 | MySQL Read Only Instance | - | 0.0022 |

 ## Instance Renewal Management
 On the Renewal Management page, a set of functions related to instances are available, including "Batch Resource Renewal", "Set Auto Renewal", "Set Unified Expiration Date" and "Cancel Non-Renewal".
-For more information, please see <a href="https://cloud.tencent.com/document/product/555/7454" target="_blank">Renewal Management</a>.

 ## Instance Upgrade Fee
 Total upgrade fee=T/30*C, where T is the number of days left before the expiration date of the instance, and C is the difference of monthly prepaid fee between the target configuration and existing configuration.
 For example: You have an instance with 1 G MEM and 100 G hard drive (prepaid 174 CNY/Month), and there are 15 days left before expiration.
 What you need to do is to upgrade this instance to that with 1 G MEM and 200 G hard drive (prepaid 246 CNY/Month).
 Total upgrade fee = 15/30 * (246-174) = 36 CNY.

 >**Note:**
 To ensure the normal operation of your business, when the hard disk space almost runs out, please upgrade the database instance specifications or purchase hard disk space.
-For more information, please see [Upgrade Database Instance Specification](https://cloud.tencent.com/document/product/236/7271).
 An instance will be locked and read only if its storage data exceeds the instance limit.
 You can remove the read-only status by **expanding the capacity or deleting some database tables on the console**.
 To avoid repeated triggering of the locked status of the database, the locked status will be removed for restoring normal read/write functions only when the instance's free space is above 20% or more than 50 GB (whichever is met first).